 Bowel injury.
 Although rare, bowel or bladder perforations have occurred.
 In these cases, a surgeon repairs the perforation and the patient receives antibiotics to reduce infection.
 This complication is usually avoided by imaging studies before surgery that identify any anatomy issues that might pose a problem.

 Hardware fracture.
 Metal screws that stabilize the spine may move or break before the bones are completely fused.
 Another surgery may be needed to fix or replace the hardware.

 Bone graft migration.
 In 1 to 2% of cases soon after surgery, the bone graft moves from its correct position between the vertebrae.
 This more often occurs when hardware (plates, screws) is not used or if fusion was for several vertebral levels.
 If migration occurs, another surgery may be needed.

-Transitional syndrome.
+Adjacent segment disease.
 Fusion causes extra stress and load transferred to the discs and bones above or below the fusion segment.
 The added wear and tear can eventually degenerate the adjacent level and cause pain.

 Nerve damage or persistent pain.
 Any spine surgery comes with the risk of injury to the nerves or spinal cord.
 Damage can cause numbness or even paralysis.
 The most common cause of persistent pain is nerve damage from the disc herniation itself.
 If the damage was permanent, the nerve cannot respond to surgical decompression.
 Unlike memory foam, a compressed nerve cannot spring back.
 In these cases, spinal cord stimulation or other treatments may provide relief.